Part 1 of 3. Estimated reading time: 15 minutes. Source, all screenshots: YouTube

 im good im hot im fresh im fly (@seunglawd) January 07, 2016

 Yet I’ve also read that simply replacing the sex of an objectifier does not necessarily a queer female anthem make.
 To many seekers of queer content, authenticity is more important, and in this respect Touch seems lacking.
 The lyrics are gender-neutral.
 Live performances lack any sapphic elements.
 None of Anda’s other songs and MVs have any queer themes, nor has she ever given any public indication that she’s at all bi or lesbian.
-So, not only was it very easy to miss when it came out in June 2015 (I’m no longer embarrassed I only just discovered it via a tweet this summer), but the cynic in me says that the MV was just a failed gimmick aimed at drawing attention to a catchy but otherwise lackluster song.
-So too, that coy media descriptions—e.g., “The lyrics are about a girl telling everyone to forget their woes and just have fun”—aren’t so much evidence of heternormative conspiracy as of TV producers’ conservatism, or even genuine, albeit unprofessional ignorance of the nature of the MV.
+So, not only was it very easy to miss when it came out in June 2015, but the cynic in me says that the MV was just a failed gimmick aimed at drawing attention to a catchy but otherwise lackluster song.
+So too, that coy media descriptions—e.g., “The lyrics are about a girl telling everyone to forget their woes and just have fun”—aren’t so much evidence of heternormative conspiracy as of TV producers’ willing ignorance of the real nature of the MV.

-I was surprised I would have to tackle that question.
-Originally, I began working on this post seeking a simple list of criteria that I could use to judge MVs with for queer female content, starting with Touch.
+When I began working on this post, I never expected I’d have to tackle such a question.
+All I’d wanted was a simple list of criteria that I could use to judge MVs with for queer female content, starting with Touch.
 (Naive, I know.)
 Something akin to the Bechdel or Maki Mori tests for movies for instance.
-After all, we all know what the heterosexual male gaze is (hereafter, just the “male gaze”) I thought, and we’re probably in broad agreement as to what that is.
+After all, we all know what the heterosexual male gaze is (hereafter, just the “male gaze”) I thought, and we’d probably in broad agreement as to what that is.
 So, over 40 years after that concept first appeared, I felt I was on pretty safe ground assuming there’d be a similar consensus on the heterosexual and queer female gazes by now too.

 As writer and director Jill Soloway explains though, “[M]edia that operates from the nexus of a woman’s desire is still so rare.
 We’re essentially inventing the female gaze right now” (emphasis added).
 Which, for starters, meant there simply weren’t as many online sources as I expected; with the benefit of hindsight, wider knowledge and discussion of alternative gazes is only just spreading beyond academia.
-(Which is why I’m now hitting the books instead.)
-Also, some of those online commentators on it I did find said that they just don’t have enough material to work with.
+Also, some of those online commentators on it I did find say that they just don’t have enough material to work with.
 The queer feminist critic Rowan Ellis in Bitch Flicks, for instance, argues that the queer female gaze “[simply] doesn’t have a present or strong enough canonical tradition in media.”
 As in, “when only 29 percent of current movies have female protagonists, and all women creative teams are rarer than panda sex”, then “[d]efinitions, classic camera angles, a checklist of what the [heterosexual] female gaze might be, are hard to find,” with even worse queer representation meaning the queer female gaze may lack any “real definition or direction” at all.

 That said, most don’t share her despondency.
 A lack of canon hasn’t stopped filmmakers like Soloway from forging their own traditions either, nor them and other commentators from providing their own criteria as to what the hetero and queer female ones should be.
 Usually, by framing them around the aforementioned much better-known and more generally agreed-upon male gaze, as that provides something the female gazes can be distinguished from.